This Emergency Fund Tracker Printable will challenge you to set up an $1000 emergency stash so you are ready for those

 Freezer Meals are a secret weapon for busy families!
-10 Freezer Cooking Tips for Beginners has a great variety of recipes to start freezer meal prepping and see the savings come along.
+20 Slow Cooker Freezer Meals for Beginners has a great variety of recipes to start freezer meal prepping and see the savings come along.

 Bonus One!
 Start out by using the Monthly and Yearly Financial Goals Worksheets!
 Write down your financial goals…this is the first one and writes out how you plan to achieve them.
 In this post, we showed you how to set up goals that are realistic and attainable.
 It all ties together!